 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you.
 It helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

 This recipe will show you how to make Pizza Sauce from scratch in no time.
-It's full of flavor, uses just a few simple ingredients and tastes so much better than the stuff from the store.
+It's full of flavor, uses just a few simple ingredients, and tastes much better than the stuff from the store.